 8 Brilliant Social Media Marketing Moments Of 2014

 What makes a social media marketing campaign brilliant?
-If it appeals to your emotions, and makes you smile, laugh, gasp – or even shed a tear, chances are that it has powerful marketing potential.
-We travelled all the way back to early 2014 and found the 8 social media marketing moments that made our year.
+If it appeals to your emotions and makes you smile, laugh, gasp – or even shed a tear, chances are that it has powerful marketing potential.
+We traveled all the way back to early 2014 and found the 8 social media marketing moments that made our year.
 We hope they inspire you in 2015!

 Who could ever forget Oreo’s #DunkInTheDark campaign?
-This year, Oreo struck social media marketing gold again, with #SnackHacks.
-The inspiration behind the campaign, which launched in April, was a Facebook post showing someone dunking an Oreo into a glass of milk – using a fork.
+This year, Oreo struck social media marketing gold again with #SnackHacks.
+The campaign’s inspiration, launched in April, was a Facebook post showing someone dunking an Oreo into a glass of milk using a fork.

-Since 2015 just started, we’ll mention the Oreo New Year’s Eve Count Down hack, where an Oreo slides down a straw into a glass of milk, in slow motion, to recreate the Times Square ball drop.
-For those who prefer Oreo popcorn, sprinkles, or the Game of Thrones version, these exist too!
+Since 2015 just started, we’ll mention the Oreo New Year’s Eve Count Down hack, where an Oreo slides down a straw into a glass of milk in slow motion to recreate the Times Square ball drop.
+Those who prefer Oreo popcorn, sprinkles, or the Game of Thrones version exist too!

-The Vines skyrocketed, and even though the social network is still young, Oreo managed to amass 30,000 followers on it.
-Following the success of the Vine campaign, Oreo took it one step further, and launched a series of 2-3 minute YouTube videos featuring celebrity chefs.
-Each YouTube video in the #SnackHacks series garnered over 700,000 views, and more than 2,000 likes in total!
+The Vines skyrocketed, and although the social network is still young, Oreo managed to amass 30,000 followers.
+Following the success of the Vine campaign, Oreo took it one step further and launched a series of 2-3 minute YouTube videos featuring celebrity chefs.
+Each YouTube video in the #SnackHacks series garnered over 700,000 views and more than 2,000 likes in total!

-Michael Voltaggio (Ink Restaurateur), Roy Choi (“L.A.’s Street Food King) and Nguyen Tran (Starry Kitchen), came up with a creative, yet simple-to-make #OreoSnackHack recipes that anyone could recreate at home.
+Michael Voltaggio (Ink Restaurateur), Roy Choi (L.A.’s Street Food King), and Nguyen Tran (Starry Kitchen) came up with creative yet simple-to-make #OreoSnackHack recipes that anyone could recreate at home.

 Why was Oreo’s #SnackHacks social campaign so popular?